vertica/client-application-examples/ADO.NET/OAuthSampleApp/README.md

 This app stores confidential information like the client secret in the app.config file for ease of use.
 Use proper secret management tools in production.

-Note: The token url should be in the form of "http://192.168.0.255:8080/realms/test/protocol/openid-connect/token/"
+Note: The token url (if using Keycloak) should be in the form of "http://192.168.0.255:8080/realms/test/protocol/openid-connect/token/"

 # Running the app